syspulse/trunk3/README.md

 ### Reorg Detection (Blockchain re-organizations)

-`--reorg` option allows to catch reorganizations when new block replaces old one. `reorg` specifies how deep the memory for old blocks must be to detect reorg
+`--reorg` option allows to monitor reorganizations (new block replaces  old ones).

+`--reorg` specifies how deep the history for old blocks must be

 __NOTES__:
-1. Important to have `throttle` small enough to detect fast reorgs (more detection than etherscan)
+1. It is important to have `throttle` small enough to detect fast reorgs (more detection than etherscan)
-2. `--lag` and `--reorg` are not compatible and should not be used together
+2. `--lag` and `--reorg` options are not compatible and should not be used together

+Example of a command to show re-orged blocks:

+(Be careful using it agains public RPC since it asks the node about latest block every second)
 ```
 ./run-trunk.sh -e block -f http://geth:8545 --delimiter= --block=latest --logging=WARN --reorg=2 --throttle=1000
 ```

+Reorg supports `block` and `transaction` entity

 ----